-Most native Bostonians will tell you that your best method to get to Boston College is to take public transportation, known in these parts as the “T”.
-The green line’s B train terminus is located on Commonwealth Ave., right across the street from the Chestnut Hill campus.
-From here, it is about a mile walk along Lake Street to Brighton Fields.
+Most native Bostonians will tell you that your best method to get to Boston College is to take public transportation, known in these parts as the “T.” The Green Line’s B train terminus is located on Commonwealth Ave, right across the street from the Chestnut Hill campus.
+From here, it is about a mile walk along Lake Street to Brighton Field.
 The Green Line’s C train stops at Cleveland Circle, a 15 minute walk from campus.
 The Green Line’s D train stops at Reservoir Station, and Boston College operates free shuttle busses that pick up riders from that station, as well as several other points around town.
 The complete route schedule can be viewed here.

 Return on Investment 4

-Admission and parking at Brighton Fields is free of charge.
+Admission and parking at Brighton Field is free of charge.
 Concessions here are a bit pricey, but fans can avoid these charges by simply bringing their own refreshments into the ballpark.

 The Eagles played in the longest game in NCAA history, a 25-inning tilt against the Texas Longhorns in the 2009 NCAA Tournament.
 The Eagles dropped this contest 3-2 in seven hours, three minutes.